avrilcoghlan/LittleBookofRBioinformatics/src/chapter9.rst

 question, please record your answer, and what you typed into R to get this answer.

+Model answers to the exercises are given in
+`Answers to the exercises on Comparative Genomics <./chapter_answers.html#comparative-genomics>`_.

+xxx

 Q1.
 How many cow genes are there in the current version of the Ensembl database?
     How many of the cow Ensembl genes are protein-coding genes?

 Q2.
 How many cow protein-coding genes have human orthologues?
     How many of the cow protein-coding genes have one-to-one orthologues in human?

 Q3.
 How many cow genes have Pfam domains?
 Q4.
 What are the top 5 most common Pfam domains in cow genes, and how many copies of each are there in the cow protein set?
 Q5.
 How many of copies are there in the human protein set, of each of the top 5 cow protein domains?
     Are the numbers of copies of some domains different in the two species?